Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise: Rice-distribution Method

 \subsection{Rice Distribution}

 After defining the signal window and performing the FFT, we obtain $M$ measured spectral amplitudes $a(\nu_j)$, where the index $j$ runs over $M$.
 These amplitudes are given by the superposition of the true signal and the measurement noise of each frequency bin.
-Since radio measurements have both an amplitude and a phase, to recover the unknown spectral amplitudes of the true signal $s(\nu_j)$, we need to use a formalism that allows us to properly disentangle the phase information from the amplitude.
-To do this, the phasors' formalism can be adopted.
+To recover the unknown spectral amplitudes of the true signal $s(\nu_j)$, we need to use a formalism that allows us to properly disentangle the phase information from the amplitude.
+To do this, the phasors formalism can be adopted.

-Let us first focus on a single-frequency bin, where $\Vec{s}$ is a constant phasor representing the true signal, and $\Vec{m}=a\,e^{i\theta}$ is the measurement phasor, having amplitude $a$ and phase $\theta$.
-Following the derivation of reference\cite{StatOptics}, we express the noise contribution to the measurement as the sum of $\mathcal{N}$ random distributed phasors.
+Let us first focus on a single-frequency bin, where $\Vec{s}$ is a constant phasor representing the true signal, and $\Vec{m}$\,=\,$a\,e^{i\theta}$ is the measurement phasor, having amplitude $a$ and phase $\theta$.
+Following the derivation of reference \cite{StatOptics}, we express the noise contribution to the measurement as the sum of $\mathcal{N}$ random distributed phasors.
 The random phasors represent the elementary and monochromatic disturbances to the true signal we aim to estimate.
 Since many noise sources can contribute to the disturbances (e.g. narrow-band TV transmitters, electronics noise, atmospheric disturbances, broadband galactic background, and so on), it is reasonable to assume $\mathcal{N}$ to be large.
 We make further assumptions on the noise phasors.
 We assume that the amplitude and phase characterizing them are statistically independent.
 Furthermore, we assume that their amplitudes are identically distributed and that their phases are uniformly distributed between $[-\pi,\pi)$.
-According to these conditions, it can be demonstrated that the marginal probability function (PDF) of the length of the resultant phasor $\Vec{n}$, given by the noise random phasors' sum, is Rayleigh\footnote{The Rayleigh distribution is a $\chi^2$ distribution with two degrees of freedom after the rescaling of the random variable by a constant factor.} distributed.
-According to \cite{StatOptics}, we can express our measurement $\Vec{m}$ as the sum of $\Vec{s}$ and $\Vec{n}$ (as depicted in figure \ref{fig:phasors}), whose amplitude $a$ follows the Rice distribution.
-In other words, the marginal PDF of $a$ is given by :
+According to these conditions, it can be demonstrated that the marginal probability density function (PDF) of the length of the resultant phasor $\Vec{n}$, given by the noise random phasors' sum, is Rayleigh\footnote{The Rayleigh distribution is a $\chi$ distribution with two degrees of freedom after the rescaling of the random variable by a constant factor.} distributed.
+According to \cite{StatOptics}, we can express our measurement $\Vec{m}$ as the sum of $\Vec{s}$ and $\Vec{n}$ (as depicted in figure \ref{fig:phasors}), whose amplitude $a$ follows the marginal PDF given by the Rice distribution: